Jason-Staats/up-or-on-the-rocks/README.md

 ## Overview
 The food services and drinking places sector, which includes restaurants, bars, and similar establishments, is one of the most employment-intensive industries in the United States.
-This project examines monthly employment trends in the sector from January 2016 through May 2026 using data from the U.S. Bureau of Labor Statistics Current Employment Statistics program.
+This project examines monthly employment trends in the sector from January 2016 through June 2026 using data from the U.S. Bureau of Labor Statistics Current Employment Statistics program.
 The central question is straightforward: did the industry fully recover from the COVID-19 collapse, or is it still on the rocks?

 ## Data Source
 - **Series:** CEU7072200001 — All Employees, Food Services & Drinking Places (NAICS 722)
 - **Provider:** U.S. Bureau of Labor Statistics, Current Employment Statistics (CES)
-- **Period:** January 2016 – May 2026
+- **Period:** January 2016 – June 2026
 - **Frequency:** Monthly
 - **Units:** Employees (raw count)
 - **Access:** BLS Public Data API v2